begoon/i8080-core/README.markdown

 to run properly.
 It uses unions to mix different data types, and such technique is not portable across little- and big-endian systems.
-Fortunately, most of popular desktop systems running Windows and OSX are based on Intel x86/64 which in little endian.
+Fortunately, most of popular desktop systems running Windows and OSX are based on Intel x86/64 which is little endian.
 Also, this emulator was tested on the PIC32 platform (little endian as well).